Economic history of France: Renaissance

 Lyon was the center of France's banking and international trade markets.
-Market fairs occurred four times a year and facilitated the exportation of French goods, such as cloth and fabrics, and importation of Italian, German, Dutch, English goods.
-It also allowed the importation of exotic goods such as silks, alum, glass, wools, spices, dyes.
-Lyon also contained houses of most of Europe's banking families, including Fugger and Medici.
+Market fairs occurred four times a year and facilitated the exportation of French goods, such as cloth and fabrics, and importation of Italian, German, Dutch, and English goods.
+It also allowed the importation of exotic goods such as silks, alum, glass, wools, spices, and dyes.
+Lyon also contained the houses of most of Europe's banking families, including Fugger and Medici.
 Regional markets and trade routes linked Lyon, Paris, and Rouen to the rest of the country.
 Under Francis I and Henry II, the relationships between French imports and the exports to England and to Spain were in France's favor.
 Trade was roughly balanced with the Netherlands, but France continually ran a large trade deficit with Italy due to the latter's silks and exotic goods.
 In subsequent decades, English, Dutch and Flemish maritime activity would create competition with French trade, which would eventually displace the major markets to the northwest, leading to the decline of Lyon.

-Although France, being initially more interested in the Italian wars, arrived late to the exploration and colonization of the Americas, private initiative and piracy brought Bretons, Normans and Basques early to American waters.
+Although France, initially more interested in the Italian Wars, arrived late to the exploration and colonization of the Americas, private initiative and piracy brought Bretons, Normans and Basques early to American waters.
 Starting in 1524, Francis I began to sponsor exploration of the New World.
 Significant explorers sailing under the French flag included Giovanni da Verrazzano and Jacques Cartier.
 Later, Henry II sponsored the explorations of Nicolas Durand de Villegaignon who established a largely Calvinist colony in Rio de Janeiro, 1555–1560.
 Later, René Goulaine de Laudonnière and Jean Ribault established a Protestant colony in Florida (1562–1565) (see French colonization of the Americas).

 By the middle of the 16th century, France's demographic growth, its increased demand for consumer goods, and its rapid influx of gold and silver from Africa and the Americas led to inflation (grain became five times as expensive from 1520 to 1600), and wage stagnation.
 Although many land-owning peasants and enterprising merchants had been able to grow rich during the boom, the standard of living fell greatly for rural peasants, who were forced to deal with bad harvests at the same time.
 This led to reduced purchasing power and a decline in manufacturing.
 The monetary crisis led France to abandon (in 1577) the livre as its money of account, in favor of the écu in circulation, and banning most foreign currencies.

-Meanwhile, France's military ventures in Italy and (later) disastrous civil wars demanded huge sums of cash, which were raised with through the taille and other taxes.
+Meanwhile, France's military ventures in Italy and (later) disastrous civil wars demanded huge sums, which were raised with through the taille and other taxes.
 The taille, which was levied mainly on the peasantry, increased from 2.5 million livres in 1515 to 6 million after 1551, and by 1589 the taille had reached a record 21 million livres.
 Financial crises hit the royal household repeatedly, and so in 1523, Francis I established a government bond system in Paris, the "rentes sure l'Hôtel de Ville".